venkat-619/twitter-clone/README.md

 ## Available Scripts

+## Deployment

+Deployment version of project is  https://twitter-clone-frontend-git-master-venkat-619.vercel.app/

 In the project directory, you can go to client directory by doing cd client/ :

 npm install to install all necessary packages